Alex Bone (musician): Collaborations and performances

 Bone has collaborated with artists including Nile Rodgers, Rudimental, Cory Wong and Tom Misch.
 He has performed at renowned venues and events, such as the Royal Albert Hall (BBC Proms), BBC Proms in the Park, and sold out every show of his monthly residency at Ronnie Scott's in London in 2022.
+In 2025, Bone was featured on Think About, a single by American artist Shallou.

 Social media and viral success

 Bone has grown a strong presence on TikTok and Instagram.
 One of his saxophone solos went viral with more than 2 million views and was featured by Lad Bible.

 Brand endorsements

 Bone has endorsements from D’Addario (US) and Yanagisawa Saxophones (Japan).

 Private performances

 Alex Bone has performed at various prestigious venues and events, including the UK Houses of Parliament, for Queen Elizabeth II, Prince Edward, Earl of Wessex, and the England Men's Football squad at the Qatar World Cup 2022.